matthiasnoback/microsoft-translator/README.md

 ## TODO

+ * Make CachedClient work (now bypasses any SendRequest call)
-There are some more calls to be implemented, and also some more tests to be added.
+ * There are some more calls to be implemented, and also some more tests to be added.